SingularitySmith/AMTAIR_Prototype/data/example_1/AMTAIR_Prototype_example1IPYNB.md

         df (DataFrame): The full DataFrame for looking up parent instantiations

     Returns:
-        dict: Dictionary mapping question types to questions
+        dict: Dictionary mapping questions to estimate keys
     """
     questions = {}

+    # Always generate a prior probability question, regardless of parents
+    prior_question = f"What is the probability for {title}={instantiation}?"
+    questions[prior_question] = 'prior'  # Change here: question is the key, 'prior' is the value

-    # If no parents, just generate a prior probability question
+    # If no parents, return only the prior question
     if not parents:
-        prior_question = f"What is the probability for {title}={instantiation}?"
-        questions['prior'] = prior_question
         return questions

     # For nodes with parents, generate conditional probability questions